MaccolSolZico/loa-logs-kr/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/maccolsolzico)

-LOA Logs KR is a "blazingly fast" open source Lost Ark DPS meter, written in Rust by [MaccolSolZico](https://github.com/MaccolSolZico).
+LOA Logs is a "blazingly fast" open source Lost Ark DPS meter, written in Rust by [Snow](https://github.com/snoww).

 This project is an opinionated flavor of [LOA Details](https://github.com/lost-ark-dev/loa-details) by Herysia and Mathi, but should share very similar user interfaces and settings.
-The packet sniffing and processing has been completely ported over to Rust, with [`meter-core-rs-kr`](https://github.com/MaccolSolZico/meter-core-rs-kr).
+The packet sniffing and processing has been completely ported over to Rust, with [`meter-core-rs`](https://github.com/snoww/meter-core-rs).
 The Rust port could not be made without Herysia and Henjuro's work on [`meter-core`](https://github.com/lost-ark-dev/meter-core).

 This project was designed specifically with hell-raiding in mind.